 Kelly Regan was first elected to the Nova Scotia Legislature and is the longest-serving member of the current Nova Scotia Liberal Caucus.
 She was first elected in June 2009 as the member for Bedford—Birch Cove.
-She was re-elected in the 2013 and 2017 as the member for Bedford and in 2021 as the member for Bedford Basin.
+She was re-elected in 2013 and 2017 as the member for Bedford and in 2021 as the member for Bedford Basin.

-Previously, Kelly served as a member of the Executive Councils of Premier Stephen McNeil from 2013 onward.
-She served as Minister of Community Services, Minister of Labour and Advanced Education, Minister responsible for the Advisory Council on the Status of Women, and Minister responsible for Youth as well as other duties.
+Previously, Kelly served as a member of the Executive Councils of both Premier Stephen McNeil and Premier Iain Rankin from 2013 onward.
+She served as Deputy Premier, Minister of Community Services, Minister of Labour and Advanced Education, Minister responsible for the Advisory Council on the Status of Women, and Minister responsible for Youth as well as other duties.
 She has served on the Treasury and Policy Board cabinet committee since 2017.

 Prior to entering politics, Kelly worked as an award-winning television director, producer, and writer.
 She has been deeply involved in her community, volunteering with many organizations.